CharlieCharlemagne/212-spring-2025/labs/lab-03/readme.md

 - `date.h`
 - `date.cpp`
-- `date-tester.cpp`: add comments to the top of the file with your name and answer the following question: What is the purpose of constructors and destructors in C++ classes?
+- `date_tester.cpp`: add comments to the top of the file with your name and answer the following question: What is the purpose of constructors and destructors in C++ classes?
 Explain why the messages 'constructor called' and 'destructor called' are printed when your program is executed.
 - `output.txt`: After you are done implementing the `Date` class and successfully passing all tests, redirect the output of your program to a text file using the command `./date_tester > output.txt`.